DeathMaster001/Scooby-Doo-Unmasker/README.md

 # Scooby-Doo Unmasker
-A windowed memory value viewer made specifically for the GameCube game Scooby-Doo!
-Unmasked (G5DE78).
+A memory value viewer made specifically for the GameCube game Scooby-Doo!
+Unmasked.
+Supports both the NTSC and PAL version.
 Made for use with the Dolphin emulator.
 Intended to be used by speedrunners, glitch hunters and TAS creators.

 ![Unmasked Windowed Tool in use 1](https://i.imgur.com/H8zu5Mp.png)
 ![Unmasked Windowed Tool in use 2](https://i.imgur.com/RU4Ab2Z.png)

 ## Current Features (With toggleable visibility)
 - Health, Mubber and Level Display.
+- Input and Position Viewer
-- Food and Mubber Requirements for Food Display (If applicable)
+- Food Display and Mubber Requirements (If applicable)
 - Clues, Trap Pieces and Costume Tokens Display.
-- Input and Position Viewer

 ## Unmasked Lua Scripts
 If your interested, I have a similar project of Lua Scripts for Unmasked that works with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts).